unlock-protocol/examples/javascript/nextjs/token-gating/README.md

 Check out the schema and tutorial in our docs under ["Tools" > "Checkout" > "Configuration"](https://docs.unlock-protocol.com/tools/checkout/configuration)

-You will need to provide network provider and the address of the Unlock contract for each network you support on your locks.
-See available networks and associated contract addresses in our docs under ["Core Protocol" > "Unlock" > "Networks"](https://docs.unlock-protocol.com/unlock/developers/smart-contracts#production-networks)
+We use `@unlock-protocol/networks` package which provides network config and RPCs operated by unlock labs.
+See available networks and associated contract addresses in our docs under ["Core Protocol" > "Unlock" > "Networks"](https://docs.unlock-protocol.com/unlock/developers/smart-contracts#production-networks).

+It is recommended to use your own network config.
+You can pass that in the unlockjs to avoid depending on unlock labs.

 2. `session.ts` holds configuration for how session will be created and managed.